Skip to main content

 • assert_equals(reviews[0].rating, 5) verifies the rating.

-After setting up the tests, we can run them:
+After setting up the tests, we can run them with the following command:

 chr test

-After running the test, you should see the test results indicating that all tests have passed:
+After running the test, you should see the results indicating that all tests have passed:

 TEST RESULTS: